New Zealand electricity market: Overview

 The owner of the national transmission grid is Transpower, a state-owned enterprise.
 Transpower is also the System Operator, responsible for ensuring real time electricity supply security and quality.
 Transpower is the market scheduler, predicting demand to help generators make offers, as well as the dispatcher, in charge of matching demand and supply in real time.

 Distribution of electricity from the grid exit points to the end consumers' premises is the responsibility of about 30 distributors, also known as lines companies, who have monopoly control of the lines services on their networks.
 Ownership of distributors is through trust-owned companies, such as Auckland Energy Consumer Trust, and public companies.
 Some major industrial users are directly connected to the grid, such as New Zealand Steel and the Tiwai Point Aluminium Smelter.

-There are five major generators: Contact Energy, Genesis Energy, Mercury Energy, Meridian Energy and TrustPower.
-These five together produce about 95% of New Zealand's electricity.
-Meridian Energy, Genesis Energy and Mercury Energy are 51% majority owned by the New Zealand government, Contact and Trustpower are 100% publicly traded companies.
+There are four major generators: Contact Energy, Genesis Energy, Mercury Energy, Meridian Energy.
+These four together produce about 90% of New Zealand's electricity.
+Meridian Energy, Genesis Energy and Mercury Energy are 51% majority owned by the New Zealand government, while Contact is a 100% publicly traded company.
 An important feature of the New Zealand market is that all the major generators also own retailing arms.
 The companies are thus commonly known as "gentailers" (generator–retailers.)
+Proceeding 2021 TrustPower was also a gentailer until selling their retail arm to Mercury under the TrustPower brand and re-branding the remaining generation business as Manawa Energy.
+Manawa was NZ's largest independent electricity generator, representing around 5% of the New Zealand generation capacity but is slated to be acquired by Contact Energy in July 2025.

 Retailers purchase electricity from the wholesale market, and on-sell it to consumers.
 Competition for retail customers varies across the country but since 1999, when full retail competition was introduced, customers have switched at a rate between 9% and 14% per annum.
 Consumer NZ, with support from the Ministry of Consumer Affairs, provides a website called Powerswitch that enables consumers to compare electricity and gas prices from different retailers and to switch suppliers.